Unixono/docker-certs-manager/README.md

     /data/letsencrypt/challenges/example.com/

 ### How it works, and what's the "challenges" directory?
-After generating the domain key, and certificate signing request file, you are searching for generating the domain certificate.
-For this, you must prove you own the domains you want a certificate for.
-So, Let's Encrypt requires you host some challenge files on them (Particularly under `http://<domain>/.well-known/acme-challenge/`).
+After generating the domain key, and certificate signing request file, you are searching for generating the domain certificate, but first, you must prove you own the domain you want a certificate for.
+Let's Encrypt requires you host some challenge files on them (Particularly under `http://<domain>/.well-known/acme-challenge/`).

 But, how do you get those challente files?
-Don't worry, the script [acme-tiny](https://github.com/diafygi/acme-tiny) will write them for you, connect to Let's encrypt to validate you own the domain, and finally will generate your domain certificate.
-NOTE: Let's Encrypt will perform a plain HTTP request to port 80 on your server, so you must serve the challenge files via HTTP (a redirect to HTTPS is fine too).
+Don't worry, the script [acme-tiny](https://github.com/diafygi/acme-tiny) will write them for you, connect to Let's encrypt to validate you own the domain, and finally will generate your certificate. **NOTE:** Let's Encrypt will perform a plain HTTP request to port 80 on your server, so you must serve the challenge files via HTTP (a redirect to HTTPS is fine too).

 ### How to use it?